bradbeckert/ear-mob/README.md

 * Learn how to use `cron`
   * Determine proper time interval
 * Use `requirements.txt` instead of keeping all the packages in the repo?
+* Squarespace seems to be using its own git repo, this could be an issue?

 ---